tlevine/www.thomaslevine.com/content/!/cool-things-happen-when-you-have-lots-of-spreadsheets/index.md

 finding out what is available.
 And nobody has a great idea of who is using which data.

-I realized that I using my spreadsheet rather than Socrata's search tool to look up data.
-This was funny, and it pointed out to me an interesting phenomenon about the sharing of government data.
-As I said earlier, nobody has any idea of what is going on with open data.
-At a most basic level, even though we have these catalogs of datasets, people can't really figure out what is in the catalog.
+I use my spreadsheet rather than Socrata's search tool to look up data.
+And I'm not the only person who does this!
+Noel Hidalgo keeps his own spreadsheet of New York City data.

 I have [identified](/!/openprism)
 two broad categories of issues related to this.